mvdwetering/ynca/README.md

 This package contains:

+### YncaConnection

+The YncaConnection class creates a connection with a YNCA receiver and allows to send/receive YNCA commands.
+It handles throttling and informs of received values through a callback.
+Use this if all that is needed is a basic connection to a receiver.

-### Ynca class
+### YncaApi

-The Ynca class is exposing the YNCA API as defined in the specification and allows to connect to devices supporting that API.
+The YncaApi class is exposing the YNCA API as Python classes and allows to connect to devices supporting that API.
 It keeps a cache of last received values so reading is instant as it does not need to query the receiver.

-### get_inputinfo_list _list helper function

-This helper gets a list of all the inputs available on the device from the Ynca API to be used with the inputs on the Zone subunits.
-It is provided as a convenience because it is a bit tricky to build that list.

-### Get_modelinfo helper function

-Gets info specific to a certain model that can otherwise not be determined through YNCA (e.g. supported SoundPrg)

 ### YNCA Terminal

-The YNCA Terminal provides an interactive terminal for YNCA commands intended for debugging.
+The YNCA Terminal provides an interactive terminal for YNCA commands intended for manual debugging.
 Examples on how to start below.

 ```
 python3 -m ynca.terminal /dev/ttyUSB0